bzm3r/transpose-timing-tests/POST.md

 ![](./plots/amd_vs_nvd_loading_comparison.png)

 An important observation is the number of threads dispatched when performance begins to start saturating.
 This gives us an indication of relatively how many threads a device can actually bring to bear on the problem at hand.
-So, while Nvidia GTX 1060's lanes individually outperform those of the AMD RX 570's, it cannot muster as many lanes as the AMD device can at one time.
+So, while Nvidia GTX 1060's lanes individually outperform those of the AMD RX 570's, it cannot muster as many lanes as the AMD device can at the same time.
 Thus, the AMD device can achieve higher transposition rates than the Nvidia device, when dealing with large payloads.

 Comparing Nvidia devices alone, individual thread performance between the Nvidia GTX 1060 (mid-tier GPU) and the Nvidia RTX 2060 (high end GPU) is comparable.
 But, just like the AMD RX 570, at large payload sizes, the RTX 2060 begins to dominate as it can muster many more threads than the GTX 1060.